kraven-security/hunting-packages/osint-articles/2025-04-02 Over 1,500 PostgreSQL Servers Hijacked in Stealthy Fileless Crypto Mining Campaign/readme.md

 ## Package Content

 - `iocs.txt`: List of all Indicators of Compromise (IOCs) in the article.
-All endpoint IOCs.
 - `mitre-attack-ttps.txt`: List of MITRE ATT&CK techniques observed.
 - `wallets.txt`: List of crypto wallets observed.
 - `endpoint-iocs.txt`: List of endpoint IOCs in the article.